 - PENN HOSA, Inc., Board members for offering supportive, innovative ideas to keep us moving forward;

-- PENN HOSA local chapter advisors for leading by example when the going gets challenging And at times even stressful;
+- PENN HOSA-Future Health Professionals local chapter advisors for leading by example when the going gets challenging And at times even stressful;

 - Local chapter advisors for exemplifying the HOSA motto as they, in the classroom and during the conference, enhanced the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science technology education students, therefore, helping students to meet the needs of the health care community;

-- Student members who chose to participate in the conference and received so many compliments from the hotel staff members and exhibitors for their professional appearance and politeness; you continue to make your advisors, schools, parents and PENN HOSA extremely proud!!;
+- Student members who chose to participate in the conference and received so many compliments from the hotel staff members and exhibitors for their professional appearance and politeness; you continue to make your advisors, schools, parents and PENN HOSA-Future Health Professionals extremely proud!!;

-- Cumberland Perry AVTS Horticulture instructor and students for the beautiful boutonnieres and corsages for the officers, roses for the advisor recognition, the ferns adorning the stage and for manning a flower stand at the conference;
+- Cumberland Perry AVTS Horticulture instructor and students for the beautiful boutonnieres and corsages for the officers, roses for the advisor recognition, and for manning a flower stand at the conference;

-- Cumberland Perry Warehouse instructor and students for storing our event boxes;
+- Cumberland Perry Warehouse instructor and students for storing our competitive event boxes;

-- Our Co-Treasurer for handling the financial aspects of the conference;
+- Our Treasurer for handling the financial aspects of the conference;

-- Executive Council team and their Officer Coordinator and Assistant to the Officer Coordinator for greeting members and guests and conducting successful sessions, committee meetings and symposia;
+- Executive Council team and their Officer Coordinator, Officer Coordinator Intern and Assistant to the Officer Coordinator for greeting members and guests and conducting successful sessions, committee meetings and symposia;

-- Advisors to the Executive Council team for supporting their respective officer throughout the year and especially during the conference;
+- Advisors to the Executive Council team for supporting their respective officer throughout the year and especially during this conference;

-- Eighty three (83) advisors and seventeen (17) chaperones who took their roles seriously and supervised the students;
+- Eighty six (86) advisors and twenty two (22) chaperones who took their roles seriously and supervised the students;

 - School Directors, Penn HOSA Foundation, Inc. Board members and special honored guests attending our sessions;